 Dinner at Bambou

 So we did the only right thing to do on day two after a visit to the beautiful Opera House Garnier; we took a tourist tour with Big Bus and their Hop-on-Hop-off buses!
-That’s really doing it like a tourist and something we usually not do.
+That’s doing it like a tourist and something we usually do not do.
 We love to walk when visiting new cities but with such a big city as Paris you must plan differently we guess.
 And it's totally worth it!
-With a 24 hour ticket, guide in headphones with a lot of history and facts as well as Bus Stops at all the major landmarks and spots worth visiting, it's such a convenient way to get around and see a lot!
+With a 24-hour ticket, guide in headphones with a lot of history and facts as well as Bus Stops at all the major landmarks and spots worth visiting, it's such a convenient way to get around and see a lot!